Swendude/JS-functions/index.md

 }
 ```
 Some terminology and remarks:
-- This whole code block called a **function definition**, and that's exactly what it does.
+- This whole code block is called a **function definition**, and that's exactly what it does.
 Javascript will not execute these lines of code when it encounters a definition, it just says 'These are the steps for **increase**, I should remember them'

 - The definition uses the ```function``` keyword, it lets javascript know that a function is being defined here